 - Use a trowel, spade, shovel or another tool to take 11-13 slices across the entire span of the space, place in a clean pail - Sample to a depth of at least 6 inches - Shake off the grass, excess soil, branches, and other debris. - Mix the soil into 1 composite sample - Spread out on dry, clean newspaper in a warm room (do not heat) to dry overnight.
-(More time needed, if still wet) - If the areas within the space vary in soil type, previous fertilizer, or cropping history, sample each area separately, bag, and label accordingly. - Put 1 cup of the dry representative soil mixture in a clean Ziplock bag or collection bag - Place the collection bag in a padded mailer or small box. - Have the soil weighed and shipped as a parcel/package, not shipped as a letter.
+(More time needed, if still wet) - If the areas within the space vary in soil type, previous fertilizer, or cropping history, sample each area separately, bag, and label accordingly. - Put 1 cup of the dry representative soil mixture in a clean Ziplock bag or collection bag - Mail the sample to the lab per their instructions